Starting my own copywriting business was hands down the best decision I ever made. It was also the easiest one.

 - Lives locally ~ she lives locally or has means to travel interstate/overseas for the shoot

-Now that we know a little bit about Lauren’s ideal customer (let’s call her Kate) we are going to go even further and get to know Kate a little better.
+Now that we know a little bit about Lauren’s ideal customer (let’s call her Kate) let’s go even further and get to know Kate a little better.

-- Interests ~ she loves being outdoors with her kids, camping or hanging at their local beach
+- Interests ~ she loves being outdoors with her kids, hiking, going to the beach

-- Values ~ she values family and spending precious time with loved ones
+- Values ~ she values family and spending time with her loved ones

 And now we have a profile of Lauren’s dream client:

-She is a vibrant, enthusiastic and slightly sentimental 30-something mum who sees great value in capturing the precious moments of her family’s life.
-She loves being outdoors and spending time with her family at the beach or on short getaways.
-She’s fashionable and stylish.
-She reads home décor magazine and Donna Hay cook books.
+She is a happy, healthy 30-something mum who sees great value in capturing the moments of her family’s life and is happy to spend money doing it.
+She loves being outdoors and spending time with her family.
+She’s fashionable and likes beautiful things for her home.
 She loves watching renovation and travel shows and is always on the lookout for ways to enrich her family’s quality of life.

-People need to know, like and trust you before they will be prepared to buy from you.
+People need to know, like and trust you before they’ll be prepared to buy from you.

-Here’s to many, many more dream clients, for us both!
+Here’s to many, many more dreamies, for us both!